 Add Flash, Under-exposing by 1 Stop

 You can now add flash, setting the power by using manual calculations based on the distance to the subject and your current diaphragm aperture (f-stop).
 Once you come up with a flash power setting, reduce it by 1 additional stop.
+In my case, I used a Godox TT600 inside a 90 cm (36 in.) octabox, with an XPro transmitter on camera.

 When you try this technique, look for an open wide space and keep away from any walls that may reflect the light from your flash, This way you’ll make sure the flash barely touches your subject and it’s under control.